Project-MONAI/monai-deploy-informatics-gateway/docs/setup/setup.md

 > [!Note]
 > By default, Informatics Gateway blocks all unknown sources.
-> To allow all unknown sources, set `dicom>scp>rejectUnknownSources` to `false` in `appsettings.json`.
+> To allow all unknown sources, set the `dicom>scp>rejectUnknownSources` parameter to `false` in the `appsettings.json` file.

 > [!WARNING]
 > The Informatics Gateway validates both the source IP address and AE Title when `rejectUnknownSources` is set to `true`.
-> When running Informatics Gateway in a container, and data is coming from the localhost, the IP address may not be the same as the host IP address.
+> When the Informatics Gateway is running in a container and data is coming from the localhost, the IP address may not be the same as the host IP address.
 In this case, open the log file and locate the association that failed; the log should indicate the correct IP address under `Remote host`.

 ## Export Processed Results